Quebec escapes from the Junior World Championships in 2023

 A meeting between Sports and Entertainment Group and Hockey Canada is scheduled for next week to find out what has turned the balance against them.

 The news started spreading in the morning.
-Updated in the middle of a press meeting on the sidelines of an announcement in the Saint-Sauveur region, the mayor of Quebec, Bruno Marchand, also expressed his disappointment.
+Updated amid a press meeting on the sidelines of an announcement in the Saint-Sauveur region, the mayor of Quebec, Bruno Marchand, also expressed disappointment.

 “For us, it’s a disappointment.
 I think with Trois-Rivieres, we got a great nomination [et] hockey fans [pour] A world championship that would have been really appreciated and popular and which would have had extraordinary benefits, both for the province of Quebec and more broadly.
 I was disappointed,” his reaction was warm.